abinit/abinit/doc/mkdocs-tutorials/positron.md

     abinit < tpositron_x.files >& tpositron_3.log

+{% dialog tests/tutorial/Input/tpositron_3.in %}

 This calculation is significantly longer than the previous one, because the electron and positron steps will be repeated until the convergence criterion is reached.

 In tpositron_3.in we only have one dataset and we set [[positron]]=-10 to perform an automatic calculation of electrons and positron densities.
 The convergence is controlled by [[postoldfe]]=1d-5.
 This means that we will repeat the electron and positron steps until the energy